 Note that when you are backstage, as soon as you navigate to any other area of the event, you can no longer return backstage without using the link again.

-Use Chrome
+Use Chrome or Edge

-Plan to use Chrome (or a browser based on Chrome, like Edge) to give your presentation.
-Although Firefox is also supported, we're seen more problems using Firefox than the others.
+Plan to use Chrome or Edge to give your presentation.
+Although Firefox is also supported, the only people who had problems in our tests were using Firefox.

 Enable screen sharing in your browser